mobxjs/mobx/docs/intro/concepts.md

 MobX distinguishes two kind of derivations:
 * *Computed values*.
 These are values that can always be derived from the current observable state using a pure function.
 * *Reactions*.
 Reactions are side effects that need to happen automatically if the state changes.
-These are needed to as bridge between imperative and reactive programming.
+These are needed as a bridge between imperative and reactive programming.
 Or to make it more clear, they are ultimately needed to achieve I/O.

 People starting with MobX tend to use reactions too often.
 The golden rule is: if you want to create a value based on the current state, use `computed`.